How Often Should You Wash Your Face?

 Can washing your face strip it of its natural oils?

 Using the wrong cleanser can have a similar effect, according to Dr. Gohara.
-She says soap-based cleansers typically contain high levels of pH or potential hydrogen, which can “strip the skin and harm the skin barrier.”
+She said soap-based cleansers typically contain high levels of pH or potential hydrogen, which can “strip the skin and harm the skin barrier.”

 Walmart